dvreeze/try-zio/README.rst

 database, `jOOQ`_ etc.

 Before running console programs and tests, and even before compiling, a few steps are needed.
-The idea is to first start a MySQL Docker container, do a "docker exec" to it, and using the mysql client create and fill the Wordpress database:
+The idea is to first start a MySQL Docker container, do a "docker exec" into it, and then use the mysql client to create and fill the Wordpress database:

 * Navigate to a directory where the data should be stored, and create datadir and shared sub-directories
 * Copy the datadump/wordpress-dump.sql file to the shared sub-directory

 Next run some Docker commands:

-* sudo docker run --name mysql-wordpress -e MYSQL_ROOT_PASSWORD=root -d -p 3306:3306 \
-    -v $PWD/datadir:/var/lib/mysql -v $PWD/shared:/shared mysql:latest
+* sudo docker run --name mysql-wordpress -e MYSQL_ROOT_PASSWORD=root -d -p 3306:3306 -v $PWD/datadir:/var/lib/mysql -v $PWD/shared:/shared mysql:latest
 * sudo docker exec -it mysql-wordpress bash

 Inside that bash session, enter the following commands (entering the password when prompted):